Thriller (album): Critical reception

-A year after the album's release, Time summed up the three main singles from the album, saying, "The pulse of America and much of the rest of the world moves irregularly, beating in time to the tough strut of 'Billie Jean', the asphalt aria of 'Beat It', the supremely cool chills of 'Thriller'."
+Thriller soon garnered greater acclaim than it initially did upon release.
+In The New York Times, Holden highlighted the album's significance: "Pop music will never be quite the same in the wake of Michael Jackson's Thriller, [...]
+Today echoes of Michael Jackson's quavering, exhilarated tenor resound across the pop spectrum, especially in the records of youthful pop- soul singers coming up the ladder."
+Jay Cocks of Time summed up the three main singles from the album, saying, "The pulse of America and much of the rest of the world moves irregularly, beating in time to the tough strut of 'Billie Jean', the asphalt aria of 'Beat It', the supremely cool chills of 'Thriller'."
+Cocks also praised Thriller for being "a thorough restoration of confidence, a rejuvenation" and "bringing black music back to mainstream radio".

 In 1989, Toronto Star music critics reflected on the albums they had reviewed in the past ten years in order to create a list judging them on the basis of "commercial impact to social import, to strictly musical merit."
-Thriller was placed at number 1 on the list, where it was referred to as his "master work" and that "commercial success has since overshadowed Jackson's artistic accomplishments on Thriller, and that's a pity.
+Thriller was placed at number one on the list, where it was referred to as his "master work" and that "commercial success has since overshadowed Jackson's artistic accomplishments on Thriller, and that's a pity.
 It was a record for the times, brimming with breathless anticipation and a dread fear of the adult world, a brilliant fantasy that pumped with sexual heat, yet made room for serious reflection".
 Christgau wrote in Christgau's Record Guide: The '80s (1990), "what we couldn't know is how brilliantly every hit but 'P.Y.T.' would thrive on mass exposure and public pleasure."